Promech2020/COVID-19_Social_Distance_Check/README.md

 - Frame per second of your video/cctv footage.

 # Outputs
-Video output (combined of normal frame and bird eye view) will be stored in the output file.
+Video output will be stored in the output file.

+#Upcoming

+GUI to get user input.